alexcaple/TidyTuesday/README.md

-# TidyTuesday
+# TidyTuesday Challenges
-A repository for my #TidyTuesday submission's on twitter.
+A repository for my #TidyTuesday challenge submissions, a project created by [R for Data Science](https://www.rfordatasci.com/) that is posted each week on their [TidyTuesday](https://github.com/rfordatascience/tidytuesday) repo.
+Many thanks to them for this opportunity!
-Checking Connection x2.